Sydney Melbourne Uluru Fraser Island Tasmania Map of Australia

 Land down under

-Uluru Uluru is the proper aboriginal name for Ayres Rock.
+When I visited Uluru, it was still frequently referred to as Ayres Rock, the name coined by Westerns when they first found this ancient and sacred aboriginal site.
 It is situated in the heart of Australia, and so is surrounded by desert for many hundreds of miles.
-We came here over the New Year period and took a tour which is the easiest way to get around as there is a lot of driving required.
+We came here over the New Year period and took a tour, which is the easiest way to get around as there is a lot of driving required.
 We flew into the small Uluru airport and then met our tour and headed straight to the Kata Tjuta rock formations which are nearby.
-Since it was high summer it was very hot during the day and we were not allowed to do the more taxing walk through the valley of the wind as the park management worry about people getting heat stroke.
-While the area is normally desert, summer is the rainy season here and while we missed the rain, there had been a lot the week before and the area was unusually green.
-As evening approached we headed back to watch the sun set over Uluru.
-This looked totally unremarkable and the people who had seen it before were saying how we were unlucky, Uluru Sunset and then as the sun finally dropped on the horizon the whole rock light up in a brilliant red colour and the sky, that had been grey and unexciting, filled with bright reds and oranges.
-This display continued for about 20 minutes, and then the colours faded through purple to black and the after a little more time 2008 turned into 2009.
+Since it was high summer it was very hot during the day and we were not allowed to do the more taxing walk through the valley of the wind as the park management worry about people getting heat stroke, not unreasonable really but was a bit of a shame.
+Whilst the area is normally desert, summer is the rainy season here; luckily, we had missed the rain, but there had been a lot the week before and the area was unusually green which was a surprise in the heart of a searing hot desert.
+As evening approached, we headed back to watch the sunset over Uluru.
+This looked totally unremarkable and the people who had seen it before were saying how we were unlucky.

 The next morning was again an early start to avoid the heat and again there was a great sun rise.
-This morning we walked Kings Canyon, which is surprisingly deep and straight walled, and then followed the path around to an area known as the Garden of Eden.
-This is very sheltered area where vegetation thrives, and so has a justifiable name, given that much of the rest of the surroundings is desert.
+The morning was spent walking Kings Canyon, which is a surprisingly deep and straight walled canyon in the heart of the desert.
+We followed the path around the canyon and to an area known as the Garden of Eden.
+This is a very sheltered area where vegetation thrives, and so has a justifiable name given that much of the rest of the surroundings is desert.
 We ended the tour with another long drive down to Alice Springs, where we spent the following day.
 There is surprisingly little of interest in Alice Springs.
-We visited a reptile centre and the old telegraph station as well as looking around several of the ubiquitous aboriginal art galleries, but I don't think there is a great deal else to be gained from Alice, and so I was not unhappy to only spend a day here.
+We visited a reptile centre and the old telegraph station as well as looking around several aboriginal art galleries, but I don't think there is a great deal else to be gained from Alice, and so I was not unhappy to only spend a day here.

-Fraser Island Fraser Island is to the north of Brisbane, and is wholly made from sand.
+Fraser Island is to the north of Brisbane and is wholly made from sand.
 It has a large fresh water table and so has several lakes in the interior and supports a forest of tall trees.
-This was again a weekend excursion taken where the Sydney temperatures were in the 40's, so it was pleasant to be on a tropical island with temperatures in the cool 30's.
-On the Saturday we explored on of the inland lakes and walked through the rainforest, and then on the second day we trekked out to another excellent lake and then looked around a wreck at the far end of one of the beaches.
-With glorious weather Fraser Island is a really nice place to visit, and the lack of roads gives a slight feel of adventure.
-Mostly, though, it is good for sitting back and relaxing in the pleasant water of the lakes of sea.
+This was again a weekend excursion taken when the Sydney temperatures were in the 40's, so it was pleasant to be on a tropical island with temperatures in the cool 30's.
+On the Saturday we explored one of the inland lakes and walked through the rainforest, and then on the second day we trekked out to another excellent lake and then looked around a wreck at the far end of one of the beaches.
+With glorious weather, Fraser Island is a really nice place to visit, and the lack of roads gives a slight feel of adventure.
+Mostly, though, it is good for sitting back and relaxing in the pleasant waters of the lakes or sea.